osrf-migration/srcsim-wiki/controlling_the_arm.md

 ---- | ------
+q/Q  | Positive/negative rotation of the left arm joint around the shoulder W/w  | Positive/negative rotation of the left arm shoulder joint e/E  | Positive/negative rotation of the left upper arm R/r  | Positive/negative bend of the left elbow
+a/A  | Positive/negative rotation of the left lower arm
+S/s  | Positive/negative X offset of the left wrist
+D/d  | Positive/negative Y offset of the left wrist
-q/Q  | Positive/negative rotation of the left arm joint around the shoulder W/w  | Positive/negative rotation of the left arm shoulder joint R/r  | Positive/negative bend of the left elbow u/U  | Positive/negative rotation of the right arm joint around the shoulder i/I  | Positive/negative rotation of the right arm joint around the shoulder p/P  | Positive/negative bend of the right elbow
+u/U  | Positive/negative rotation of the right arm joint around the shoulder i/I  | Positive/negative rotation of the right arm joint around the shoulder o/O  | Positive/negative rotation of the right arm upper arm p/P  | Positive/negative bend of the right elbow j/J  | Positive/negative rotation of the right lower arm k/K  | Positive/negative X offset of the right wrist l/L  | Positive/negative Y offset of the right wrist

 ## Watching the messages